tillitis/tkey-ssh-agent/README.md

 it's also not possible to implement the upcoming SSH agent restrictions https://www.openssh.com/agent-restrict.html).)

-The mkdf-ssh-agent also supports the `--uss` flag, as described for `runapp` above.
-In addition, `--uss-file=filename` makes it read the contents of a file, which is then hashed as the USS.
-The filename can be `-` for reading from stdin.
-Note that all data in file/stdin is read and hashed without any modification.
+The mkdf-ssh-agent also supports the `--uss` and `--uss-file` flags, as described for `runapp` above.

 You can use `-k` (long option: `--show-pubkey`) to only output the pubkey.
 The pubkey is printed to stdout for easy redirection, but some